South Korea to suspend part of military pact after North claims spy satellite launch

 South Korea's National Security Council said in a statement the move would involve restoring reconnaissance and surveillance operations around the military demarcation line between the countries.

-North Korea's KCNA state news agency said the Malligyong-1 satellite was launched on a Chollima-1 rocket from the Sohae satellite launch facility at 10:42 p.m.
-(1342 GMT) on Tuesday and entered orbit at 10:54 p.m.
-(1354 GMT).
+North Korea's KCNA state news agency said the Malligyong-1 satellite was launched on a Chollima-1 rocket from the Sohae satellite launch facility at 10.42pm (9.42pm on Nov 21, Singapore time) and entered orbit at 10.54pm.
 KCNA cited North Korea's National Aerospace Technology Administration.

-U.S. National Security Council spokesperson Adrienne Watson called the launch "a brazen violation of multiple U.N.
-Security Council resolutions," and said it "raises tensions, and risks destabilizing the security situation in the region and beyond."
+US National Security Council spokesperson Adrienne Watson called the launch "a brazen violation of multiple United Nations Security Council resolutions," and said it "raises tensions, and risks destabilising the security situation in the region and beyond."

 South Korean officials have said the latest launch attempt most likely incorporated technical assistance from Moscow as part of a growing partnership that has seen North Korea send millions of artillery shells to Russia.